Kanazawa Station

 The wooden lattice fronted teahouses of Higashi Chaya-gai

-Ochaya Shima is a historical geisha house which has been preserved as a museum and it is an essential stop when visiting this area.
-Here you can see how the geisha lived and worked and enjoy a cup of green tea with a sweet.
-The house is open daily from 9.00 – 18.00 and entry costs 500 yen.
+Ochaya Shima is a historical geisha house built in 1820 and preserved as a museum.
+It is a National Important Cultural Asset and an essential stop when visiting this area.
+Here you can see how the geisha lived and worked and enjoy a cup of green tea with a sweet for an additional fee.
+The house is open from 9.30 – 17.30 from March through November, and from 9.30 – 17.00 from December through February.
+Entry costs 500 yen for adults and 300 yen for visitors aged 16 and under.
 For more details see our article: Ochaya Shima Geisha House.

 Gold Leaf Sakuda sells many goods decorated with gold leaf, which is a traditional craft dating back 400 years in Kanazawa.
-At the main store you can take a tour of the factory, view the production process, and even try some gold leaf decoration yourself.
-The store is open from 9.00 – 18.00.
+At the main store you can take a tour of the factory, view the production process, and reserve a hands-on gold leaf decoration workshop.
+The store is generally open from 9.00 – 18.00, with seasonal variation possible, and workshops start from 1,430 yen.
 For further details see our article: Gold Leaf Sakuda Main Store.

 Kintsuba Nakataya